BonnBytes/paper_crawler/readme.md

 ```

 ### Download the data run
-To aggregate the statistical data we used for the paper run the command below.
+To aggregate the statistical data we used for the paper, run the command below.

 ``` bash
 ./run_all.sh
 ```

+### Funding

+The Bundesministerium für Bildung und Forschung (BMBF) supported research through its "BNTrAInee" (16DHBK1022) and "WestAI" (01IS22094A) projects.